vohra01/stockmarket/README.md

 #Notes

-* Written in Java, C#
+* Written in Java
-* No database or GUI is used, all data is held in memory
+* No database or UI is used, all data is held in memory

 #How to use:
 This is a maven project, use goals: